addicted2crypto/projectfolder/README.md

 Lessons learned:

-Code everyday-> code challenges-> Build things that spark passion.
+Code every day no matter how what time, as repetition is the only way-> code challenges-> Build things that spark passion.
 I will forever be learning.
 Refactoring for time/space as i continue to learn.

 command line git branch merge practice